manuhabitela/drawingboard.js/README.md

 The board's only requirement is jQuery.
 Since its usage is pretty light, it may work as usual if you use zepto but I didn't test it.

-The pencil size chooser control has two possible templates: a simple dropdown list or an HTML5 range input.
-In case you use it with the range input, including a polyfill such as [https://github.com/freqdec/fd-slider](fd-slider) is recommended so that it works [in every browser](http://caniuse.com/#feat=input-range).

 If you use [Bower](http://twitter.github.com/bower/), getting the files is easy with command line: `bower install drawingboard.js`;

 After including the requirements in your page, you can include the minified script and stylesheet contained in the `dist` folder. `drawingboard.min.js` contains the board whereas `drawingboard.full.min.js` contains the board *and* the default controls ('Color', 'Size', 'Navigation').